limkokhole/blogspot-downloader/README.md

 This script designate in Linux and never test in Windows.
 This script also not designate run in multi process since it will remove /tmp trash file.

 To make pypub works in python 3, read how_to_make_epub_work_in_python3.guide to change it manually yourself, or simply fork the module from https://github.com/limkokhole/pypub .
-Sometime pypub in python 3 OR pdf able to shows image, but not pypub in python 2, e.g. https://medium.com/feed/bugbountywriteup , or python 2 able to shows but not in python 3, so you might need to test to get the best output on certain site.

 ePUB file can edit manually.
 Simply change name to .zip, unzip it, edit the xhtml, and (inside epub directory) do `zip -rX ../<epub direcory name>.epub minetype.txt META-INF/ OEBPS/` to repack it easily.
 I recommend Kchmviewer viewer and Sigli, but if it doesn't open since it may too strict in xhtml syntax, then you can try other viewer in this case (Sigli will try auto fix for you), and please don't feel hesitate to open a issue ticket.